TwinPhoenix1/MetaFlow/Readme.md

 This library tries to find a "middle ground" by going deeper into what makes a conversation useful.

-It will prompt your LLMs to identify your unconscious preferences... and gently try and expand your comfort zone in each of those dimensions.
+It will prompt your LLMs to identify your unconscious preferences - and gently try and expand your comfort zone in each of those dimensions.
 I have a medium blog post in the writing to explain that further - I will replace this with a proper link when that's done.

-In the meantime, enjoy the readme, courtesy of DeepSeek R1.
+In the meantime, enjoy the readme - courtesy of DeepSeek R1.

 ## Overview
 Tired of LLM chatbots that are either annoyingly agreeable - or stupidly stubborn?